We're an affiliate

 This is a product from renowned manufacturer Atree.
 At 3.2 ounces of weight, you won’t even feel it when you carry it around.
 On top of giving you moisture and pH readings, it will also determine sunlight intensity.

 The compact design means you can use it for indoor purposes, for example, potted plants.
-The 3-in-1 does not use batteries, thus no worrying if your cells are dead.
+The 3-in-1 does not use batteries, thus not worrying if your cells are dead.
 A crucial property of this tester is the sensitivity of its probes, which transmit details to the conductor, ensuring you receive the correct readings.
-To top it all is the price.
-At a mere $ 14.98, money for value is a given.

 The Luster Leaf 1605 is one versatile soil testing kit.
 It is used to test four primary things, namely; pH, Nitrogen (N), Phosphorus (P), and Potassium (K).